deathlesz/habit-tracker/docs/architecture.md

 - Viewing a specific habit\'s details and editing it:
     - Pre-requisites: The user is on the `Main` screen.
     - Action (trigger): The user taps on a specific habit in the list.
-    - Result: Navigate to the `Edit` screen to show all stored information for the selected hebit.
+    - Result: Navigate to the `Edit` screen to show all stored information for the selected habit.
 - Deleting a habit:
     - Pre-requisites: The user is on the `Edit` screen.
     - Action (trigger): The user presses the `Delete` button and confirms the deletion.